morian/aiostem/README.md

 The goal of this tool is to provide a way to rescan a huge list of onion domains provided in `--input` through Tor's controller located at `--control` (authenticated with `--password`).
 All the descriptors related to these onion domains are scanned concurrently with a maximum of `--workers`, each with a timeout of `--timeout`.
-Successful domains (the ones that are alive) are written to `--output` (if any).
+Successful domains (the ones alive) are reported to `--output`.

-We advise not to increase `--workers` too much as Tor seems to suffer (take a lot of CPU) when this value is too high (we recommend 10 to 15 workers).
+We advise not to increase `--workers` too much as Tor seems to use a lot of CPU when this value is too high (we recommend 10 to 15 workers).

 ```console
 (venv) $ aiostem-hsscan --help